University of Wisconsin-Parkside

 - To provide a decision-making tool for the proper provision of food for events and meetings;

-- To maintain high quality dining facilities and service to ensure continued financial viability for both the campus and contractor.
+- To maintain high quality dining facilities and service to ensure continued financial viability for both the campus and contractor; and,

 - The University and University Dining Service contractor work in partnership to provide exemplary service to all guests and customers.

 Internal groups are authorized to hold bake or food sales of Non-Potentially Hazardous Foods on campus in approved locations.
-Food that is sold or given away (e.g. Chili-Cook-off) requires approval from the Parkside Student Center Assistant Director – Operations and University Dining Service Director and must comply with all health and safety procedures.
+Food that is sold or given away (e.g. Chili-Cook-off) requires approval from the Student Center and University Dining Service Directors and must comply with all health and safety procedures.
 See Appendix A for additional guidelines.

 Any food that is donated for a University event must be in compliance with these polices and all health and safety procedures.
 Potentially hazardous foods will normally not be approved for acceptance.
-Approval will be given by the Parkside Student Center Assistant Director – Operations and University Dining Service Director.
+Approval will be given by the Student Center and University Dining Service Directors.